ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Gale crater name doesn't show up for 4S138E, 5S138E.

 Storybits:
+The Extract: Selecting Shuttle Hub and having Paradox as sponsor doesn't add a Jumper Hub.
 Asylum will never start.
 Blank Slate doesn't remove any applicants.
 Fhtagn!
 Fhtagn!
 Option 2 makes all colonists cowards instead of only religious ones.